devops-assig/assignments/README.md

 For this repository --> create your own branch --> raise PR against this repo

 Note - extra point for the way you arrange the files and naming convention of the files.
+Also if any question has explanation then you can update your answer in README.md

 ## Terraform